Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ```

 ### Analyze sentiment
-Run a Language service predictive model to identify the positive, negative, neutral or mixed sentiment contained in the
+Run a predictive model to identify the positive, negative, neutral or mixed sentiment contained in the
 provided document or batch of documents.
 ``` java readme-sample-analyzeSentiment
 String document = "The hotel was dark and unclean.
 I like microsoft.";